I may have crossed a sexual boundary. What do I do now?

 What do I do if I have crossed a sexual boundary?

-It’s great that you want to know what to do if you think you have crossed a line.
-You have the opportunity to address the situation and take responsibility for your actions - and that matters!
-This is a brave step and you’re doing the right thing by asking questions and looking for help.
+This is a brave question.
+You have the opportunity to explore what happened and possibly take responsibility for your actions - and that matters!
+You’re doing the right thing by asking questions and looking for help.
+You can text the WhatsOK helpline to talk about what you need to prepare for these steps.

 In any of these situations, it is important to realize that the other person may not want to discuss what happened - and this is their right.
 If that happens, thank them for letting you know and leave the conversation.

-What does an apology look like?
+What does a repair conversation look like?

 Beginning these conversations may sound like:

-• “I’m sorry for any harm that my behavior has caused.
+“I’m sorry for any harm that my behavior has caused.
 If this is something you do want to talk about, please let me know”

 What does growth look like?